Databases A to Z

 Includes a wealth of titles on literature, history, science and health.
 Great for homework help and research papers, some popular series include critical insights on well-known authors and their works, great events in history, principles of science and medical guides.

 Value of a Dollar 1860-2014; Fifth edition

-The Value of a Dollar 1860-2014 includes actual pricing of thousands of items that consumers purchased from the Civil War to the present, along with facts about average salaries and incomes.
+The Value of a Dollar 1860-2014 includes pricing of items along with facts about average salaries and incomes.
 Currency conversion charts appear at the end of each chapter.